 An example of the effects of an incorrect debit position could be as follows:

 A company creates a debit position for a customer and states that the customer still has an outstanding amount of €500 to pay.
 The customer receives the debit note and realises that he already made a payment of €500 a few weeks ago.
-He contacts the company and points out the error.
-The company recognises the error and corrects the debit position.
+He contacts the company and points out the Error to.
+The company recognises the Error and corrects the debit position.
 In the meantime, however, the customer has lost confidence in the company and decides to end their business relationship.

 Correction of a debit position